pyth-network/pyth-gitbook/pythnet-price-feeds/cosmwasm.md

 ## Price Feed IDs

-The price feed IDs for cosmwasm are the same for both mainnet and testnet.
+The price feed IDs for cosmwasm chains are the same for both mainnet and testnet.

 - [List of price feed ids](https://pyth.network/developers/price-feed-ids#cosmwasm-mainnet)